 The Authority further recommends that the sample size shall be decided by the Technical Committee of BARC.
-The Technical Committee of BARC shall be guided by the policy guidelines of the Ministry of Information and Broadcasting from time to time.

-The Technical Committee should have as members nominees from the Ministry of Statistics and Programme Implementation, NCAER and Indian Statistical Institute, Kolkata in addition to the members nominated in the Technical Committee by the industry Associations.
+The Technical Committee should have as members, one nominee each from the Ministry of Statistics and Programme Implementation, NCAER and Indian Statistical Institute, Kolkata in addition to the members nominated in the Technical Committee by the Industry Associations.